 I worked with it for a year.
 One Journal for winter.
 One for spring.
 One for summer.
 One for fall.
 I invited an alpha team to try it.
 Then a beta team.
 Finally, after a last round with some enthusiastic cheerleaders.
 Last year we released it out into the world and were overjoyed with the results!
 We’ve heard from people who are feeling creative for the first time in decades, who are dreaming again (or for the first time!), who are remembering that their life matters, who are discovering the magic in their everyday.

-The Spring Edition of the Studio Yearbook is ready to bloom in your hands!
+The Summer Edition of the Studio Yearbook is ready to come alive in your hands!
 I hope it will be your stalwart companion.
 I hope it will be your guide.
 I hope it will hold your memories – and encourage you to make beautiful ones.

 Most of all, I hope you will fill it with your creative heart.

 The PDF edition is available to order from May 2nd at 10:00 am EST until it’s time to launch the fall edition.
 But purchase before May 9th at 10:00 pm EST and you’ll receive a powerful guided meditation as a bonus!

 Your Summer Studio Yearbook (June 21 – September 22): The PDF version gives you the flexibility of printing and binding your book to suit your needs.
 If you want to check the cost of printing before purchasing, the journal is 151 pages plus a front and back cover.
 When you purchase the PDF, there’s no waiting.
 Your Studio Yearbook is available for immediate download.